wachino/codefights/README.md

 ## About my Codefights profile
 You can see that most of the problems are written in `JavaScript` (except in the problems where we can not choose the programming language).

+## TODO

+[ ] Add favicon.ico to the project.

+[ ] Complete the problems code of all sections (previously they must be created as submodules and have a README file).

+[ ] Complete the README for each submodule (category) and its problems.